Haiti Emergency Relief 2021

 - There are over 20,000 families who have been displaced and completely lost everything due to gang violence.
 The immediate priority for these families will be food, shelter, and safety to get through this time.

-- The leaders we partner with, and their teams are utilizing connections through local pastors and partners in these communities to ensure they can reach families and deliver aid to them.
-They are working to create an intake system for families to quickly and accurately assess their specific needs.
+- The leaders we partner with, and their teams, are utilizing connections through local pastors and partners in these communities to ensure they can reach families and deliver aid to them.
+They have developed an intake system for families to quickly and accurately assess their specific needs.

 - The leaders we partner with on the ground are responding in a way that only they can.
 They are acting immediately to ensure the health and protection of vulnerable families in their communities.